nielsengoncalves/event-sourcing-framework/README.md

 }
 ```

- and if you'd like to create environment setup suit yourself but remember to include de **application.conf** for
+ You can create environment specific configuration files, just remember to include the main **application.conf** in it.
+For
- instance this `qa.conf`
+ instance, if you have a `qa.conf`, it should look like:

 ```
- # This is a Sales Manager early stage setup
 include "application"

 eventstore {
  # IP & port of Event Store
  address {
-  host = realwave-lab-eventstorecluster.azure.zup.com.br
+  host = 127.0.0.1
   port = 1112
  }